CroPo/roguelike-tutorial-2018/part_10/README.md

 _Exit without saving_ or _die without deletion_.

 This workes well so far.
 Now to actually load the saved game again.

+## Saving the Game - Attempt 2

+So, this whole thing didn't quite go as planned.
+Even though I was able to serialize all the data I need I ran into a dead end while trying to deserialie it.
+I came to the conclusion that it won't take as much time to implement a own JSON serialization that it would take me to implement a deserializer for the `serde` library.

+So, this is what I will do.

+### Resetting

+The first thing to do is to carefully remove all the Serialization and Deserialization code.
+I will simply do this by trial and error, removing the crates from `Cargo.toml` and then working through each and every `rustc` error until I can run the game again.